About Me

 Hi and welcome.
 I’m Alexandra Caturano, a coach that helps dynamic women get unstuck and access their deepest sense of self, in order to do the things they care most about in the world.

-My coaching practice is rooted in a playful (ir)reverence for the human experience, and a passion for helping others experience their richly textured lives with less friction and more alignment.
+My coaching practice is rooted in a playful (ir)reverence for the human experience, and a passion for helping others tap into their most aligned and generative selves.

-Prior to launching my practice, I studied comparative religion and spent many years in the startup world.
+Before coaching, I studied comparative religion and spent many years in the startup world.
 I’ve spanned the tech and nonprofit sectors as a systems-builder, strategizer, and operator.
-I love connecting the dots, whether in story, systems, or in my very humbled understanding of human behavior — and definitely in a coaching session.
+I love connecting the dots, whether in story, systems, or in my very humbled understanding of human behavior — and especially in a coaching session.

 Okay, the longer story...

-...which is one that has always been curious and creative; both logical and intuitive; a bit playful and a bit serious; shamelessly fascinated by magic and the unseen; extremely embodied; and not inherently bogged down by the weight of patriarchal capitalism.
-It's one that naturally, inherently enjoys beingness a lot more.
+...which is intrinsically curious, creative, playful, shamelessly fascinated by magic and the unseen, extremely embodied, and not inherently bogged down by the weights of modernity.
+It's one that naturally, innately enjoys beingness a lot more.

-However, it's also a self with tangible plans and goals that very much exist within our existing economic, societal, and biological parameters, and must renegotiate those relationships continuously.
-Somewhere along the way I developed a chronic illness, so I understand deeply how our physical limitations can especially impose constraints on our dreams.
-I’m continuously iterating on how I integrate these facets of self and body, dreams and desires, and grounded actions, but I've found that coaching (whether being coached 1:1 or in my self-coaching practice) has supported me greatly in this process of becoming.
+It's also a self with tangible plans and goals that do exist within our current economic, societal, and biological parameters.
+I’m continuously iterating on how I integrate these facets of self and body, dreams and desires, and daily actions, but I've found that coaching (in a variety of formats) has supported me greatly in the process.
 I believe it can do the same for you.

 Recent Tangents